-Fatty liver is now recognised as the most common cause of abnormal liver function tests in the USA, UK and Australia.
-Around one in five persons in the general population, in the USA and Australia has a fatty liver.
+Fatty liver is now recognised as the most common cause of abnormal liver function test results in the USA, UK and Australia.
+Around one in five people in the general population, in the USA and Australia has a fatty liver.
 Fatty liver is usually associated with abdominal obesity, insulin resistance and type 2 diabetes.
 If severe, it can eventually lead to cirrhosis and liver failure.

 How would you know if you have a fatty liver?

 Many people with a fatty liver are unaware that they even have a liver problem, as the symptoms can be vague and non-specific, especially in the early stages.
 Most people with a fatty liver feel generally unwell, and find they are becoming increasingly fatigued and overweight for no apparent reason.

 Possible symptoms of fatty liver include:

 - Tiredness and fatigue

 - Red itchy eyes